If you’re active in the online fitness space, chances are you’ll have heard of hyperbolic stretching…

 If you’re reading this article and thinking “what the hell?
 What’s hyperbolic stretching?
 Aren’t the two words contradictory?” this section is sure to answer your questions.
-Whilst hyperbolic- meaning muscle building- can sound at odds with the idea of a relaxing stretch, that’s not what this is…
+Whilst hyperbolic is a word often associated with explosive muscle building and can sound at odds with the idea of a relaxing stretch, it actually can be applied to stretching and flexibility.

 Over the course of 4 weeks, Hyberbolic stretching works so that once you reach a certain stage, you will no longer feel pain or burning as you stretch.

-Most of the workouts lasts for only 8 minutes, meaning that hyperbolic stretching is an incredibly popular workout plan among parents and busy professionals.
+Most of the workouts last only 8 minutes, meaning that hyperbolic stretching is an incredibly popular workout plan among parents and busy professionals.

-There are two separate workout plans for men and women- the women’s plan focusing more on pelvic strength than the men’s but neither of the plans require any equipment.
+There are two separate workout plans for men and women- the women’s plan focuses more on pelvic strength than the men’s but neither of the plans requires any equipment.
 However, more advanced users may want to incorporate dumbbells at a later stage.

 Hyperbolic Stretching Review:

-- Teaches you correct form and improves muscle elasticity
+- Teaches you the correct form and improves muscle elasticity

 - Reduces muscle tension and prevents injury